sandersouza/OpenQUIZ/README.md

 # OpenQUIZ Game API
-Create your owner QUIZ server game with a simple management API.
-This project stay in early state, and can be a Open Source alternative to others QUIZ team games like Kahoot.
+Create your own QUIZ server game with a simple management API.
+This project is in an early stage and can be an Open Source alternative to other QUIZ team games like Kahoot.

 ## Technologies
 - Docker Container